 Transfer units will not be accepted as credit toward this certificate.

-For UCSB matriculated students the approximate cost is $1,250-$1,650.
+For UCSB matriculated students the approximate cost is $1,800 for 6 units.
 Each X400-level professional course is $275/unit.
 The non-refundable certificate application fee is $150.
 These figures do not include the costs of textbooks and/or materials, and can change without notice.

 Financial Aid: Current UCSB matriculated students, who are eligible for financial aid, are strongly encouraged to take a minimum of 12 units of regular undergraduate courses.
 The units offered for the X400 professional courses do not count toward that minimum.